sundhaug92/mocr-manual/mocr.md

 #### (1111) Earth map

-Used on main screen to show the Earth map
+Used on main screen to show the Earth orbital position map and the Earth-Moon-Earth transit position (Transit info currently INOP)

 #### (2222) Lunar map